AldoFusterTurpin/books-downloader/README.md

  2.3) Click the "Download book PDF" blue botton

- 2.4) New tab with the Book in pdf will appear.
+ 2.4) A new tab with the Book in pdf format will appear.
 Now you can download the file.
 <img src="images/image_3.jpg" width="700">